jymigeon/gpgsm-as-ca/README.md

 which can be costly.

 The present document explains how an OpenPGP card could be used as a low cost HSM.
-Additionally a script []() shows how new end-entity certificate could be created in a semi-automated way through a combination of `gpgsm` and `openssl`.
+Additionally [a card-signing program](#card-signing) shows how new end-entity certificate could be provisioned in a semi-automated way through a combination of *gpgsm* and *openssl*.

-Note that the following short guide is not meant to be a drop-in replacement for real, certified solutions (like FIPS 140-2 if mandatory).
+Note that the following short guide is not meant to be a drop-in replacement for real, certified solutions (like FIPS 140-2).
 If your environment requires this kind of equipment, go get one.

 # Card initialization and CA creation